Understand and Overcome Emotional Dependency

 The Deeper Cost: Losing Contact with Reality

-Perhaps the deepest cost of emotional dependency is that it gradually distances you from reality — both external reality and internal reality.
+Perhaps the deepest cost of emotional dependency is that it gradually distances you from reality — both external reality and your internal reality.

-Externally, constantly seeking closeness, reassurance, or certainty prevents you from seeing relationships clearly.
+Externally, constantly seeking closeness, reassurance, or certainty prevents you from seeing your relationships clearly.
 When your emotional well-being depends heavily on another person's presence, attention, or affection, it becomes difficult to distinguish genuine compatibility from the temporary relief that proximity provides.
 You may never fully discover whether the relationship is built on mutual choice, shared values, and reciprocity, or whether it is being sustained by your constant efforts to maintain connection.
 By continually seeking reassurance, you also reduce your ability to observe the relationship as it actually is.
 Its true nature often remains unclear.

 Internally, emotional dependency often requires disconnecting from your own autonomy, inner stability, and capacity to soothe yourself.
 Your attention becomes increasingly organized around the relationship: what the other person feels, whether they are becoming distant, when they will respond, whether they still love you, or whether the relationship is secure.
 Over time, it becomes increasingly difficult to distinguish between your genuine emotional needs and your nervous system's constant search for certainty.

 This distance from reality comes at a significant cost.
 Good decisions depend on accurate information.
 When your perception becomes organized around preserving connection at all costs, it becomes harder to recognize incompatibilities, unhealthy dynamics, or your own unmet needs.
-Rather than building a life around mutual love, autonomy, and authentic choice, life gradually becomes organized around maintaining attachment and preventing separation.

 Reality rarely becomes more secure simply because we seek greater certainty from another person.
 More often, uncertainty resurfaces through anxiety, emotional exhaustion, recurring reassurance-seeking, disappointment, or relationships that struggle under the weight of becoming responsible for one person's emotional stability.
-When it does, people are often left not only with the fear they hoped to avoid, but also with the regret of opportunities for autonomy not developed, passions neglected, friendships left aside, and years spent organizing life around preserving one relationship rather than building a broader foundation of well-being.
+When it does, people are often left not only with the rupture they hoped to avoid, but also with the regret of opportunities for autonomy not developed, passions neglected, friendships left aside, and years spent organizing life around preserving one relationship rather than building a broader foundation of well-being.

 Emotional dependency moves you onto a life trajectory shaped more by the pursuit of certainty in one relationship than by the pursuit of a rich, resilient, and meaningful life.
 The pattern was built to protect you from abandonment and loss, but it often ends up making both feel even more threatening.